|

 cloak covering the creatures head.

-Haldir looked, expecting a monster.
+Haldir looked, expecting to see a monster.
 But the face was extraordinarily

 handsome, with delicate, angular features, ebony-black skin and